 These traditional Indian dessert recipes come to us from the halcyon days of the British Empire and the great East India Company.
-The old fashioned desserts were once served at afternoon teas, official functions, and family get-togethers in India.
+Enjoy desserts once served at afternoon teas, official functions, and family celebrations in India.
 They're wonderfully delicious and perfect for serving on any occasion.

 Khaki Kook Book (1917)